disability insurance for the self-employed

 FAQ

-Most self-employed individuals do not contribute to the statutory pension insurance, and therefore have no or only a very low entitlement to disability pension.
-[4,6] This benefit is only provided if you can no longer engage in any work.
+Most self-employed people do not pay into the statutory pension insurance scheme and therefore have no, or only a very limited, entitlement to a reduced earning capacity pension.
+[4,6] This is also only paid if you can no longer do any work at all.
 [5]

-What happens if I become occupationally disabled as a self-employed person and don’t have occupational disability insurance?
+What happens if I become unable to work as a self-employed person and don’t have occupational disability insurance?

-Without disability insurance, you have to live off your savings or apply for state basic security (citizenship benefit), which is often associated with significant financial cuts.
+Without occupational disability insurance, you would have to live off your savings or apply for state basic income support (Bürgergeld), which is often associated with significant financial cuts.
 [3,2]

-Does the occupational disability insurance also cover mental illnesses?
+Does occupational disability insurance also pay out for mental illnesses?

-Yes, mental illnesses such as depression or burnout are now the most common reasons for disability and are usually covered by insurance.
-[4.2] Make sure this is not excluded in the contract.
+Yes, mental illnesses such as depression or burnout are now the most common cause of occupational disability and are usually covered.
+[4,2] Make sure that this is not excluded in the policy.

-Can I deduct the contributions to disability insurance from my taxes?
+Can I deduct premiums for disability insurance from my taxes?

-Yes, self-employed individuals can claim their contributions to disability insurance as other precautionary expenses for tax purposes, up to a maximum amount of 2,800 euros annually.
+Yes, self-employed people can claim contributions to disability insurance as other retirement provisions for tax purposes up to a maximum of 2,800 euros per year.
 [1,1]

-What is the difference between occupational disability insurance and incapacity insurance?
+What is the difference between occupational disability insurance and incapacity for work insurance?

-The occupational disability insurance pays out if you can no longer perform at least 50 percent of your last practiced profession.
-[2] The incapacity insurance, on the other hand, usually only pays out if you can no longer engage in any activity for more than three hours a day.
+The occupational disability insurance pays if you can no longer carry out your most recently exercised occupation by at least 50 per cent.
+[2] The occupational incapacity insurance usually only pays if you are no longer able to carry out any activity for more than three hours a day.
 [4,2]

-Should I take out disability insurance even if I am still young and healthy?
+Should I take out income protection insurance, even if I’m still young and healthy?

-Yes, absolutely.
-The younger and healthier you are, the cheaper the premiums and the easier the health assessment.
-[1,4] The risk of occupational disability exists at any age.
+Yes, definitely.
+The younger and healthier you are, the lower the premiums and the easier the health assessment.
+[1,4] The risk of occupational disability exists at every age.
 [4]

 Subscribe to our newsletter